la2050/archive/_projects/2014/mapping-los-angeles-air-pollution-through-a-mobile-application-to-create-awareness-and-engagement.md

     EcoMaps.
 In addition, the analysis on the TRI data is extensive and also involves a unique ranking methodology to encourage better environmental performance by facilities.
-  cost: 'This project will cost $100,000. '
-  budget: "Funds of $24,976 requested to cover indirect costs based on 25% of overall TOTAL COSTS as per agency's allowance.\r\n\r\nFunds of $20,480 requested to support salary of a 50% GSR during 9 academic months at the current GSR 7 rate of $4,551/mo.
-Funds of $266 requested to cover GSR benefits during their employment based on campus' composite rate of 1.3%. \r\n\r\nFunds of $7,000 requested to cover materials/supplies costs for this project.  $2,000 is needed for a computer for the GSR, $1,000 is needed for the software program, and an additional $4,000 is needed to purchase a server.\r\n\r\nFunds of $52,182 requested to cover other miscellaneous costs associated with project.  $155 is needed to cover the campus' Technology Infrastructure Fees (TIF).
-TIF is a consistently-applied direct charge that is assessed to each and every campus activity unit, regardless of funding source, including units identified as individual grant and contract awards.
-The TIF pays for campus communication services on the basis of a monthly accounting of actual usage data.
-These costs are charged as direct costs and are not recovered as indirect costs.
-This is calculated at the current rate of $34.46/mo/FTE.  $145 is needed to cover the campus' Insurance Liability charges.
-Insurance Liability charges are currently calculated at $0.71/$100 in salary funds requested.
-Insurance Liability is a self insurance program to cover the costs of its General Liability Program.
-Charges are made as a percentage of each $100 of salary costs, and assessed to all extramural funding sources with the exception of support from the federal government, federal flow-through funds and contracts and grants from state or local governments.
-Awards from non-profit and for-profit sponsors are being assessed for these general liability program costs.   $1,000 is needed to advertise (printing of posters/flyers) the mobile application tool to LA residents. $15,582 is needed to cover the GSR's annual fees ($5,194.03/qtr).
-Finally, $30,300 is needed to pay an outside independent website designer at $100/hr for an estimated 303 hours to develop a new website and to make updates over the project period.\r\n"
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'